From Magento to Magento: What You Should Know about Migrating from 1 to 2

 Considerations for Migrating to Magento 2

-Setting a budget for the migration will not only set the ball rolling for this project, it will also help you forecast the ROI for it.
+Setting a budget for the migration will set the ball rolling for this project and help you forecast the ROI for it.
 It is necessary to budget rationally and think of the migration as an investment for your business’s better future.
 The exact cost of the migration will depend on your e-commerce website’s unique requirements.

-The number of Magento Partners (more on this in a bit) that are officially trained in Magento 2 is limited, which is why their demand is high.
+The number of Magento Partners that are officially trained in Magento 2 is limited, so their demand is high.
 They may charge you either a fixed fee or per-hour payment.
-You might want to budget for them depending on the degree of the customization your site needs, the graphic design and frontend customization required, the number of extensions needed, and the Magento version you’re currently using.
+You might want to budget for them depending on the degree of customization your site needs.
+That also includes the graphic design and frontend customization required, the number of extensions needed, and the Magento version you’re currently using.

 Extensions and Integrations

 Magento 2 extensions are widely available in the Magento Marketplace.
-The good news is that even if the ones you use currently aren’t available, you will likely find other comparable extensions for your e-store.
+Even the ones you use currently aren’t available, and you will likely find other comparable extensions for your e-store.

 Make sure to get all your mission-critical extensions in place.
 You also have the option of developing features through customized extensions.

-In 2018, Magento announced it will extend its support and security patches to Magento 1 through June 2020.
+In 2018, Magento announced it would extend its support and security patches to Magento 1 through June 2020.
 Sooner or later, all Magento 1 websites will migrate to 2.
-It is always advisable to make this impending move sooner.
+It is always advisable to make this move sooner.
 Delaying it can lead to several inconveniences, such as:

 - Implementing the much-needed new features and upgrades on Magento 1 will mean that you will have to repeat this on Magento 2 later on.
 This, in turn, means you will have to pay double the amount for development.